 An overview of statistial learning

-Statistical learning refers to a vast set of tools for understanding data.
+Statistical learning refers to a vast set of tools for understanding

 Two categories: supervised and unsupervised.